To get great nature and wildlife images you need to get out and do some exploring.Mike Paterson

 A wedding would go late and I could finish shooting, pack up and drive at my speed home.
 If I was hungry I could stop and make a meal and if it was really late I could just pull off and have a sleep in the back.

 Heat & cold

 If the weather was extremely hot or cold I had a refuge.
 One shoot was in the middle of the hot prairies.
 I had to wait an hour for the next session to start that I was shooting.
 People were getting heat stroke with the extreme heat and zero shade.
 During the break I headed to the Turtle.
 Grabbed a cold pop and sat inside in the shade.
 After 50 minutes I washed up in the washroom.
 I felt like a new person and headed out refreshed.

 For nature and wildlife photography having a mobile house and office allows me to stay where the pictures are.
 I don’t need to rush and I can stay till I have all the pictures that I want.
 Then I can get something to eat or sleep in the Turtle.
 When shooting in the cold I can keep my gear warm and dry with a place to charge up the batteries should I need to.
 If I start to get chilled I can return to the heated comfort to recharge my batteries.

 Home away from home

 One great thing with the entire Turtle line is the home away from home feeling.
 No matter where I park I have my home.

-I love having those extras when shooting to make life more enjoyable.
+I love having those extras when exploring and shooting to make life more enjoyable.
 I may head out for a couple hours but that soon turns into a day, or a day turns into two days.
 With the extras that I carry I am able to stay comfortable and safe in many situations no matter how long I am there.